-FCG under the 1998 Agreement.4 The County asserts that the higher tariff rates that the County is currently being charged by FCG will provide FCG with \$800,000 more annually than the amount provided for in the 2008 Agreement that is before the Commission for approval in Docket No. 090539-GU.
-The County contends that if the Commission does not approve the 2008 Agreement in Docket No. 090539-GU and allows FCG to continue charging the County the tariff rates, FCG will receive a \$8 million windfall (\$800,000 a year for ten years).
+The County asserts that we should reexamine the alleged \$442,270 annual savings for AGLR's acquisition of FCG because our approval in the Positive Acquisition Adjustment Order took into account the contract rates that the County was paying FCG under the 1998 Agreement.
+The County asserts that the higher tariff rates that the County is currently being charged by FCG will provide FCG with \$800,000 more annually than the amount provided for in the 2008 Agreement that is before us for approval in Docket No. 090539-GU.
+The County contends that if we do not approve the 2008 Agreement in Docket No. 090539-GU and allow FCG to continue charging the County the tariff rates, FCG will receive a \$8 million windfall (\$800,000 a year for ten years).
 Accordingly, the County believes that the increased rates FCG is charging will allow FCG to overearn in light of the acquisition adjustment.